 My experience in Huacachina was perfect and it was just what I needed to escape the cold.
 It’s actually a spot I would love to go back to sometime.
 But everyone’s situation is different so the amount of time you have in Peru is a deciding factor in how long you should stay.
 And remember, Huacachina is a place people go to party on the weekend!
 So go during the week if you want a quiet experience or the weekend if you want the party crowd.

 This article was written by Joey Bonura and originally appeared on LimaInsider.com.
 Follow his adventures on Instagram.
-Club Elsewhere brings you compelling stories for and by the world.
-Contribute an article of your own by sending a message to the editor.
+Club Elsewhere publishes inspirational ideas on travel and life design.
+Contribute an article of your own and work with us here.

 I’m Joey, a guy from Louisville, Kentucky that packed up and studied abroad in Panamá at the age of 20 and haven’t moved back since.
 What started as a semester trip to Panamá has turned into 7+ years of living in Latin America and becoming a full-time travel blogger.
 Follow me on Instagram @joeybonura for more updates on my life abroad!